This “The Best…” list is focusing on two types of map-making sites on the web.

 Here are my picks for The Best Map-Making Sites On The Web:

-Tripline just opened for business, and it’s a great map-making application.
+Tripline is a great map-making application.
 You just list the various places you want to go in a journey, or a famous trip that has happened in history or literature, or a class field trip itinerary, and a embeddable map is created showing the trip where you can add written descriptions and photos.
 You can use your own photos or just search through Flickr.
 Plus, you can pick a soundtrack to go with it as it automatically plays through the travels.

 It’s super-easy to use, and the only tricky part is that you can’t add photos until after you create your trip and save it.
 That’s not a big deal, unless you couldn’t figure it out like me and had to contact the site.